 COVID-19 Guidelines.
-Review the "Coronavirus Safety in Girl Scouts" section under the "Standard Safety Guidelines" (p.
-4-22) section and be certain to consult your council's specific COVID-19 guidance which can be accessed under the same section.
-When applicable, always call ahead to the vendor, property or facility involved to check for their COVID-19 safety requirements as you prepare to take girls for this activity.
+Review the Coronavirus Safety in Girl Scouts section under the Standard Safety Guidelines.
+Be certain to consult your council's specific COVID-19 guidance which can be accessed under the same section.
+Always call ahead to the vendor, property or facility involved to check their COVID-19 safety requirements as you prepare girls for this activity.